hcguersoy/cleanreg/README.md

 ## Examples

-**Attention:** It is strongly recommended that you use the _-i_ flag even it is more time and memory consuming.
+> :exclamation: It is strongly recommended that you use the `-i` flag even it is more time and memory consuming.
 If not you can delete images / layers which you not wanted to delete because registry itself doesn't check if a digest is referenced by multiple tags!

-Cleaning up a single repository called mysql on registry server 192.168.56.2:5000 and keeping 5 of the latest images:
+Cleaning up a single repository called mysql on registry server _192.168.56.2:5000_ and keeping 5 of the latest images:

 ```shell
 docker run --rm -it hcguersoy/cleanreg:<version> -r http://192.168.56.2:5000 -n mysql -k 5